 Simple and compound journal entry

 All transactions in a business are first recorded in the form of journal entries.
-A journal entry can be a simple or a compound journal entry.
-This categorization is based on the number of accounts an entry comprizes of.
-Let’s explain and exemplify both types of accounting entries in this article.
+A journal entry can be a simple or compound journal entry.
+This categorization is based on the number of accounts an entry consists of.
+Let’s explain and illustrate both types of accounting entries in this article.

 Simple journal entry

-A simple entry is the best reflection of underlying transaction and the rules of debit and credit working behind the entry.
-Since no complexity is involved, simple journal entries are easy to understand and maintain by students, bookkeepers and accountants, even with little to average knowledge of bookkeeping and accountancy.
+A simple entry is the best reflection of the underlying transaction and the rules of debit and credit working behind the entry.
+Since no complexity is involved, simple journal entries are easy to understand and maintain by students, bookkeepers, and accountants, even with little to average knowledge of bookkeeping and accounting.

-The frequently occurring daily transactions in a business like sales, purchases, payments for utility bills and customers’ refunds etc. are generally recorded through simple entries.
+The frequently occurring daily transactions in a business, like sales, purchases, payments for utility bills, customers’ refunds, etc., are generally recorded through simple entries.
 Let’s take a few examples to illustrate the format and recording of a simple journal entry.

 Examples of simple journal entries:

-Mr. Danial started a trading business, namely Danial Traders, on January 01, 2023.
-It engaged in the following transactions for the first month of operations:
+Mr. Danial started a trading business, namely Danial Traders, on January 1, 2023.
+It engaged in the following transactions during the first month of operations:

 Compound journal entry

-An accounting entry which comprises of three or more account names is known as compound journal entry.
-In other words, one of the debit or credit parts of compound entry essentially contains two accounts.
+An accounting entry that consists of three or more account names is known as a compound journal entry.
+In other words, one of the debit or credit parts of a compound entry essentially contains two accounts.
 A compound journal entry, in fact, is a combination of two or more simple journal entries.

-When an accounting event involves more than one journal entries, accountants and bookkeepers find it handy and convenient to merge them all to pass a single compound journal entry.
-This practice saves time by recording all debits and credits related to a single event at one place in the journal.
+When an accounting event involves more than one journal entry, accountants and bookkeepers find it handy and convenient to merge them all to pass a single compound journal entry.
+This practice saves time by recording all debits and credits related to a single event in one place in the journal.

 Examples of compound journal entry

-Let’s take a couple of examples to illustrate how more than one simple entries can be merged to record only one compound journal entry.
+Let’s take a couple of examples to illustrate how two or more simple entries can be merged to record only one compound journal entry.

 Example 1